Light-matter coupling and quantum geometry in moir\'e materials

 The band renormalization at $\Gamma$ (Fig.~\ref{fig:FLOQUET_GAPS}(b)) shows a more complex behaviour as a function of the driving amplitude $A_0$ than at the Dirac point.
-For small driving amplitudes $A_0\le 0.010$ $\mathrm{\AA}^{-1}$ the significant contribution to the renormalization stems from the quadratic intra-band coupling (green curve, see Eq.~(\ref{Eq:LMC_AA_HEFF})).
+For small driving amplitudes $A_0\le 0.004$ $\mathrm{\AA}^{-1}$ the significant contribution to the renormalization stems from the quadratic intra-band coupling (green curve, see Eq.~(\ref{Eq:LMC_AA_HEFF})).
 As the valence (conduction) bands show a pronounced positive (negative) band curvature at the Brilluoin zone center, we suppose that a considerable part of the renormalization might have its origin in the finite band mass (see the first term on the upper right-hand side in table \ref{tab:LMCsSummarized}).
 However, quantifying the geometric contribution (second term on the upper right-hand side in table \ref{tab:LMCsSummarized}) to the renormalization effect and exploring possible ways to enhance it are interesting questions to tackle.
 As the sign of the geometric part is not fixed, this term could potentially either reinforce or counteract the curvature induced renormalization, depending on the mass sign of the surrounding dispersive bands.
-For stronger driving ($A_0>0.010$ $\mathrm{\AA}^{-1}$) the linear-field inter-band coupling between the flat bands (red curve, see Eq.~(\ref{Eq:MaEl1_A})) dominates the Floquet bandwidth leading to an overall bandwidth increase at $\Gamma$ towards higher driving amplitudes.
+For stronger driving ($A_0>0.004$ $\mathrm{\AA}^{-1}$) the linear-field inter-band coupling between the flat bands (red curve, see Eq.~(\ref{Eq:MaEl1_A})) dominates the Floquet bandwidth leading to an overall bandwidth increase at $\Gamma$ towards higher driving amplitudes.
 This increase is partly counteracted by zero-field contribution from the unperturbed Hamiltonian Eq.~(\ref{Eq:H000}).
-Notice that we found the gap opening mechanism at the Dirac point to be qualitatively stable as function of the driving frequency whereas it has a strong impact on the bandwith at $\Gamma.$
+Interestingly, the high-frequency approximation (HFA) shows very good agreement with the full Floquet calculations at the Dirac point while it overestimates the bandwidth renormalization at higher driving amplitudes.
+However, it should be emphasized that in the context of this work the HFA is rather employed as means to obtain a profound understanding of the underlying physical mechanism than to give exact quantitative results as, e.g., provided in \cite{vogl_effective_2020, vogl_floquet_2020} for Floquet driven MATBG.
+Qualitatively, the HFA has overall good agreement with the full Floquet results.
+Moreover, notice that we found the gap opening mechanism at the Dirac point to be qualitatively stable as function of the driving frequency whereas it has a strong impact on the bandwidth at $\Gamma.$